hotwax/oms-documentation/user-manuals/business-process-models/orderlifecycle.md

 Store associates can view BOPIS orders in their [<mark style="color:orange;">**BOPIS Fulfillment App**</mark>](../bopis/) and begin preparing the order for customer pick-up.

+Once the order is packed, customer receives an email informing them that their order is ready for pickup.
 After an order has been picked up by the customer, the order status is updated from <mark style="color:orange;">**“Approved” to “Completed”**</mark> in HotWax Commerce.
 A `Completed Orders` job in HotWax Commerce also marks orders as <mark style="color:orange;">**"Fulfilled" in eCommerce.**</mark>

 ### BOPIS Fulfillment Failure:

-In the event that inventory cannot be located to fulfill a pick-up order during the fulfillment process, for reasons such as items being out of stock or damaged, a store manager has the authority to reject the fulfillment of the pick-up order.
-All the rejected BOPIS orders are then relocated to the `BOPIS Rejected Queue`.
+In the event store associates cannit find the inventory to fulfill a pick-up order, for reasons such as items being out of stock or damaged, a store manager has the authority to reject the pick-up order.
+All the rejected BOPIS orders are then moved to the `BOPIS Rejected Queue`.

 In this scenario, an email is automatically sent to the customer for <mark style="color:orange;">**alternative fulfillment options such as pickup from another store or home delivery**</mark>.
 Retailers can configure these options based on their order fulfillment strategy.